mhowlett/NNanomsg/README.md

 The disadvantages are:
  1. It forces .NET applications that use the library to be platform dependent.
  2. It means you have to bugger about with C compilers / native linking which depending on your luck and level of expertise has the potential to cause headaches.
  3. I'm not sure which method is more efficient.
-Possibly there are gc isses related to pinned memory with this type of implementation.
+Possibly there are GC isses related to pinned memory with this type of implementation.
 In my applications, I've never run into any practical problems however.

 ### Example

 A simple example is included in the source distribution.

 ### Development Status

 Partial Implementation of interface only.

 Alpha quality.

 ### Building Notes